sebschu/naacl-gapping/README.md

 This will add the enhancements to a treebank annotated with `orphan` relations and output the graphs to `OUTPUT_FILE.conllu`.
 It will also compute the labeled and unlabeled precision and recall metrics by comparing the ouput to the graphs in `GOLD_STANDARD.conllu`.

+  ## Questions

+  Please contact Sebastian Schuster (sebschu@stanford.edu) if you have questions about the data or running the code.